How to Get Your Items Through Customs

 Importing Goods into the USA from the UK

-You will need to receive customs clearance to successfully ship your goods to the USA from the UK.
-Before you travel, make sure that there are no state-specific documents needed beforehand.
+You will need to receive customs clearance to successfully ship your goods Before moving to the USA from the UK, make sure that there are no state-specific documents needed beforehand.

 Documents needed to import goods into the USA from the UK

-In order to import your goods without delay or fines, you must submit the appropriate documents.
+In order to ship your goods to the USA without delay or fines, you must submit the appropriate documents.
 Here are some of the documents you will need:

 A Commercial Invoice is a document that is used when processing agreements across international trade.
 The invoice offers reliable terms and the document can be used to clear shipments at customs when importing.